AdamPowroznik/OSPM/README.md

 ---------------
 I'm creating this kind of apps to upgrade my programming skills

-and to make lifes of my friends from fire brigade easier in such tasks like fullfilling equvlent documents.
+and to make lifes of my friends from fire brigade easier in such tasks like fullfilling equivalent documents.

 Future features to add:
 -------------------